On topology changes in quantum field theory and quantum gravity: Bell's theorem, a rigorous analysis and its mathematical consequences

 Assuming $ \rho(\lambda) $ to be the probability distribution of $ \lambda $, Bell then writes the expectation and using Eq. (\ref{eq:belleqdsaf}), Bell gets From this starting point, Bell then derives his inequality by a step by step calculation.

 However, already at this point, the model is in severe disagreement with quantum physics.
 In an EPRB experiment, the outcomes at A and B can be the results of spin measurements, or of position or momentum measurements.
-In each case, the observables for different detector settings do not commute.
+In each case, the observables for different settings at the same detector do not commute.
 Spin observables fulfill an angular momentum commutator

 which leads to an uncertainty relation for different axes.

 This means that upon measuring axis $ \boldsymbol{a} $ at Station A, the measurement result for axis $ \boldsymbol{b}\neq\boldsymbol{a} $ at the same detector A may be disturbed.
 As a result, one can not assume that Eq. (\ref{eq:belleqdsaf}) would hold for the unobserved events for axis $ \boldsymbol{b} $.
 One therefore can not insert Eq. (\ref{eq:belleqdsaf}) into Eq. (\ref{eq:sfwafsdf}) if one does not want to possibly violate Heisenberg's inequality by a purely local effect. \end{remark} \begin{remark} That there is in fact no locality assumption behind this first derivation of Bell's inequality can be seen when reformulating the same theorem in the form given by Faris in \cite{Far}. \end{remark} Fortunately a few years later, Bell gave a different proof of his result in \cite{Bell3}.
 This time, the proof depended on a clear notion of locality and caused the attention of Nelson \cite{Ne3,Ne4,Ne5} who brought the result into a rigorous form.